maximelester/driftcorrection/README.md

 -``access2thematrix`` (``pip install access2thematrix``) for mtrx files -``PIL`` (``pip install Pillow``) for JPG and PNG files

+The extra python file ``symbols.py`` contains a list of special characters for better console and matplotlib.pyplot display.

 ## How to use?

 Using the driftcorrection library is really straightforward.
 Typically it is convenient to use the following steps.